psychemedia/pentrich-uprising/histories/22_cartwrights_mill_1812.md

 A spirit of riot and disorder has been manifested at Sheffield, in consequence of the high price of provisions and want of employment.
 On Tuesday last a large mob of men, women, and children, assembled in the principal streets, and as if conformity to some previously concerted plan, the whole body rushed with violent exclamations to the Town Magazine, which they forced open, and carried off, or destroyed, in a few seconds, the whole of the arms and ammunition, &c. on which they could lay their hands, belonging to the Local Militia.
 The Magistrates, however, exerted themselves so successfully in quelling the tumult, that no further mischief has been done.
 A strong military force is kept on duty.

-Some acts of violence, from the same causes, lave also this week been offered by the weavers - at Stockport.
+Some acts of violence, from the same causes, have also this week been offered by the weavers - at Stockport.
 ```